Loading...

-The Molnar GT incorporates light-weight design and materials out of necessity.
-Creating a desire for light-weight vehicles is a key element to reducing the impact of travel on the world.
+The Molnár GT incorporates light-weight design and materials.
+Adopting light, modular, repairable vehicles is key to reducing the impacts of travel on the world.

 Years in Development